Mojtaba999/exchange-api-docs/source/index.html.md

 This file provides the related API application introduction.
 Open-API includes the port to acquire balance, all orders ,and all transaction record.
 Ws-API response for the port of K line functions.

-This example API documentation page was created with [Slate](https://github.com/slatedocs/slate).
-Feel free to edit it and use it as a base for your own API's documentation.

 # Getting Started

 REST, a.k.a Respresntational State Transfer, is an architectural style that defines a set of constraints and properties based on HTTP.
 REST is known for its clear structure, readability, standardization and scalability.
 Its advantages are as follows: